madgamer98/lichcraft2/README.md

 - 03 August 2011 - Claviticus published Patch Beta
 - 06 August 2011 - abot provided improved scripts though untested ingame
 - 08 August 2011 - Claviticus published Patch Beta 2, but it's unclear whether abot's scripts have been implemented or not

+IKilledTheDevil
+Who uploaded the mod to the nexus for ease of access once the orignal page went down

 <hr />